hpcleuven/VscDocumentation/source/leuven/tier2_hardware/genius_hardware.rst

 ===============

 Genius is one of KU Leuven/UHasselt's Tier-2 clusters, which is in production since 2018.
-It has thin nodes, large memory nodes, as well as GPGPU nodes.
+It has thin nodes, large memory nodes, as well as GPU nodes.

 .. include:: tier2_login_nodes.rst